Quotes arranged by Author, G

 Gogh, Vincent van

-- Great things are done by a series of small things brought together.
+• Great things are not done by impulse, but by a series of small things brought together.

 Golas, Thaddeus